UPC/ravada/docs/docs/spice_tls.rst

 When you change the certificate in the host server you must restart the libvirt daemon.
 Ravada will pick the changes in a few minutes, you don't need to restart it.

+Running virtual machines that use the old certificate must be shut down and start again:

+.. prompt:: bash

+    sudo rvd_back --shutdown --active

 .. warning::
    Older releases of Ravada keep a cache of the certificate and it will not be refreshed when updated.
 You have to manually clean the cache from the database.
 It will then be updated without restarting Ravada.